Empower Your Practice

 Electronic Health Records (EHR)

 PMS includes integrated EHR functionality, allowing healthcare providers to store, manage, and access patient medical records electronically.
-EHR enhance accessibility for individuals with disabilities by providing alternative means of accessing information, such as screen reader compatibility or text-to-speech functionality.
+EHR enhance accessibility for individuals with disabilities by providing alternative means of accessing information, such as screen reader compatibility or - text to speech online functionality.

 Communication and collaboration